 Are you always confused on how much your processor charges you when you make a credit card transaction?
 Credit cards come with small fees that may vary from processor to processor.
 If you have always wondered why your credit card is charged differently when you buy items online or at stores, this article will shed light on the types of fees that processors may be levying on you.

 Credit card fees may seem challenging to understand if you do not know how merchants are charging you and types of costs that come with credit card transactions.
 However, the charges are pretty straight forward if you look at them individually.
-To begin, there are two types of payments charged on a credit card.
+To begin with, there are two types of payments charged on a credit card.
 There are base costs and markup costs.

 Markup costs: These are negotiable fees charged by merchants and typically account for 20% to 25% of the total credit card fees.

-Base Credit Card Processing Fees
+Wholesale Credit Card Processing Fees

 Base credit card costs comprise of interchange and assessment fees.
 The base cost is fixed for all credit card processors.
 Therefore, both the large processors and the local small banks pay the same interchange and assessment fees.
 Let’s look into details theses two fees.

 Interchange fees are paid to banks that issue credit cards.
 Credit card brands like MasterCard and Visa as well as processors do not get any revenue from interchange fees.
 These fees comprise of the largest credit card fees.